Code-Institute-Submissions/Trash-Tournaments/README.md

 ### Project Inception

 1. This project was created using [GitHub](https://github.com) and Code Institutes project template [here](https://github.com/Code-Institute-Org/gitpod-full-template) by clicking "Use this template".
-2. I named this project "Trash Tournaments" as it is the name of the discord being advertised.
+2. I named this project "Trash Tournaments" as it is the name of the Discord being advertised.
 3. Once the repository had been created I clicked the "Gitpod" button which is a Firefox extension ([here](https://addons.mozilla.org/en-GB/firefox/addon/gitpod/)) that creates a workspace within GitPod which is where I coded the project.
-4. Following [Code Institute's](https://codeinstitute.net/) lessons the 4 main commands I used were;
+4. Following [Code Institute's](https://codeinstitute.net/) lessons the 4 main commands I used were:
     + ```git status``` (which allows me to check which files have been modified and if any are ready to be committed)
     + ```git add .``` (which adds all changed files within my project's directory to be committed)
     + ```git commit -m "[TYPE] Reason"``` (which commits all changes to my project using a category prefix and a specific reason for that commit)